nathanl/training/command_line_training.md

     rspec spec && say "success" || say "failure"

-...tells audibly you whether your tests passed (on a Mac, which has the `say` command).
-(This works because `rspec` correctly sets its exit status.)
+...tells audibly you whether your tests passed (on a Mac, which has the `say` command - try `espeak` on Linux).
+This works because `rspec` correctly sets its exit status based on whether the tests all passed.

 You can also check the last exit status in a subsequent command; it's available as `$?`.